timmooren/ML4QS/notes.md

 - summerize values per attribute into single value, e.g. mean
 - estimate parameters of distribution per attributes and compare, e.g. normal distribution
 - compare the distributions of values for an attirbute , e.g. kolmogorov smirnov test

+# Lecture 15 June: Reinforcement Learning
+RL can help to predcit optimal actions for a user

+## Value Fuction (G)
+rewards we accumulate in the future

+## Policy
+Maps states to actions

+## Markov Property
+Probability of ending up in a state with a reward based on the entire history

+# Lecture 16 June
+## Q-learning

+## Elegibility
+Elegibilitiy tracing allows to credit actions that contributed longer in the past can be applied to sarsa and Q-learning

+## Approximate solutions
+build a model that predicts Q(s, a)

+## continuous values in state space
+state tree maps continuous values to a state, similar to decision tree

+## Challenges in the field
+Heterogenity in:
+- different devices
+- different people